 IRAP is administered and managed by the National Research Council of Canada (NRC).
-NRC-IRAP grants are funded through the Government of Canada; this means that applicants from across the country can apply to receive funding support.
-If performing a technology-driven research and development project in Canada, IRAP grants should always be considered during the planning process.
+NRC-IRAP funding contributions are funded through the Government of Canada; this means that applicants from across the country can apply to receive funding support.
+If performing a technology-driven research and development project in Canada, IRAP funding contributions should always be considered during the planning process.

 IRAP YEP funding is uniquely designed to help businesses hire youth researchers and overcome technical challenges.
 The program seeks to encourage the hiring and training of youth (ages 15-30) who can provide technical abilities not currently accessible to the company.
 Canadian college and university graduates with a technical/STEM background should be the focus of candidates.

-Innovative Canadian companies continuously access IRAP grants to offset research and development costs.
+Innovative Canadian companies continuously access IRAP funding contributions to offset research and development costs.
 Some successfully funded projects include:

 Aside from insight into the specific program streams, above, business innovators may wish to review the following IRAP resources:

 - Innovation Assistance Program (IAP) Extended by $155M for COVID-19 Support

 - St. John’s-Based Kraken Robotics Gets $2.9M Grant from IRAP

 - Top 5 Government Funding Programs for Hiring and Training